broadinstitute/cromwell/docs/cromwell_features/WorkflowCallback.md

 The workflow callback is a simple way to integrate Cromwell with an external system.
-When each workflow reaches a terminal state, Cromwell will POST a message to a provided URL (see below for schema of this message).
+When each workflow reaches a terminal state, Cromwell will attempt to POST a message to a provided URL (see below for schema of this message).
 Messages are sent for root workflows only, not subworkflows.
+Callback status information, including success or failure, will be recorded in workflow metadata with keys containing `workflowCallback`.

 ### Configuration